Pollinator decline: Possible explanations

 Although the existence of pollinator decline can be difficult to determine, a number of possible reasons for the theoretical concept have been proposed, such as exposure to pathogens, parasites, and pesticides; habitat destruction; climate change; market forces; intra- and interspecific competition with native and invasive species; and genetic alterations.

 Honey bees are an invasive species throughout most of the world where they have been introduced, and the constant growth in the amount of these pollinators may possibly cause a decrease in native species.
 Light pollution has been suggested a number of times as a possible reason for the possible decline in flying insects.
 One study found that air pollution, such as from cars, has been inhibiting the ability of pollinators such as bees and butterflies to find the fragrances of flowers.
 Pollutants such as ozone, hydroxyl, and nitrate radicals bond quickly with volatile scent molecules of flowers, which consequently travel shorter distances intact.
 Pollinators must thus travel longer distances to find flowers.

-Pollinators may also face an increased risk of extinction because of global warming due to alterations in the seasonal behaviour of species.
+Pollinators may also face an increased risk of extinction because of global warming due to alterations in the seasonal behavior of species.
 Climate change can cause bees to emerge at times in the year when flowering plants were not available.